geerlingguy/youtube/README.md

 I also refuse vendor referral / revenue sharing agreements, as I feel that creates a perverse incentive.

 Vendors are watching the video the first time when it goes live on the channel, just like the rest of my audience.

+### Review Sample Policy

+If you are a vendor and wish to send a product for review, please note the following:

+  - **Content Decisions**: I offer no guarantee any posts, videos, or even mentions of your product will ever be made.
+As stated earlier, I also **do not publish any form of paid content**.
+  - **Testing Risks**: Product testing sometimes involves destructive testing, and I do not guarantee tested items will be free of damage or wear.
+  - **Non-Return Policy**: Except in rare circumstances (e.g. exotic or one-of-a-kind hardware), I cannot return test samples after testing is complete.

 ### Pricing